-A stainless steel Fossil Q Marshal will cost you $295, while you can get a ZenWatch 3 for $229 and a feature-packed Nixon The Mission for $400 The Tag is the most expensive, of course, costing $1,500.
+A stainless steel Fossil Q Marshal will cost you $295, while you can get a ZenWatch 3 for $229 and a feature-packed Nixon The Mission for $400 The Tag is the most expensive, of course, starting at $1,650.
 On the other hand, you can now pick up a Moto 360 Sport for less than $200.

 Price is one of the areas where Android Wear has more to offer, but by offering Series 1 alongside its newer model, Apple has found a way to offer something more affordable that doesn't feel too behind the times.

 As we mentioned earlier, choosing your smartwatch is going to be largely influenced by what kind of smartphone you're currently rocking.
 Less so now that Android Wear works with iPhones but it's worth pointing out that you can't get an Apple Watch unless you use iOS.
 Moreover, if you're using Android Wear with an iPhone, you're still not going to get the full experience.

 With Apple, the software and hardware have been tightly woven together, and watchOS 3 and 4 it feels like it's evolved to a point where it feels more intuitive.
 But Android Wear smartwatches have caught up in the hardware department thanks to better design, with companies like Tag, Fossil and Casio all getting involved.
 We also think it's finally snapping at Apple's heels in the software section, with Android Wear 2.0 offering a significant leap forward from what it was.
 Plus, you have the benefit of cheaper options.